-The United States is Ecuador's principal trading partner.
-Major U.S. exports to Ecuador include machinery, chemicals and fertilizers, computers and electronic equipment, petroleum products, transportation equipment, cereals and grains, and paper.
+Aside from the fossil fuel trade, the United States is Ecuador's principal trading partner.
+Major U.S. exports to Ecuador include petroleum products, machinery, computers and electronic equipment, chemicals and fertilizers, transportation equipment, and cereals and grains.
 Ecuador benefits from duty-free entry into the United States for many of its products under the Generalized System of Preferences.
 U.S. imports from Ecuador include crude oil, shrimp and prawns, bananas and plantains, cocoa, and cut flowers (roses).
 The two countries have a bilateral investment treaty in force since 1997.
 U.S. direct investment in Ecuador is led by the manufacturing and wholesale/retail sectors.

 Ecuador's Membership in International Organizations

 Ecuador and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
 Ecuador is also a member of the Bolivarian Alternative for the Americas (ALBA) and of the United Nations of the South (UNASUR).